 Bath & Body Works

 *These numbers are based on individual products from each brand and may vary.
+They are typically what you see with these bottles on average, but the amount isn’t exact for every bottle.
 Be sure to always check the label on every bottle of sanitizer for an accurate alcohol content amount.

 Every sanitizer brand has its pros and cons, including pricing, fragrances, ingredients, and availability.
 Do your research before you fill up your shopping cart.